Arctvrvs/64-bit-CPU/docs/dram_model.md

 | `resp_rdata[63:0]` | out | 64 | Read data |

 Reads and writes complete in a single cycle in this placeholder.

+A Python implementation `DRAMModel` in `rtl/interconnect/dram_model.py` offers equivalent behavior for the unit tests.